Managing tables and directories

 To create column-oriented tables, you can also use the CREATE TABLE

-Changing the table structure
+Changing the table schema

 Row-oriented table